“Simply wonderful” – Classics Today

 “Exalted and joyous playing” – Stuttgarter Zeitung

-Wolfram Christ, long-time first Principal Viola with the Berlin Philharmonic, Principal Viola of the Lucerne Festival Orchestra and Professor at Hochschule für Musik Freiburg, has become highly regarded as a conductor epitomising sincerity and musical integrity.
+Long-time legendary First Principal Viola of the Berlin Philharmonic, Principal Viola of the Lucerne Festival Orchestra and Professor at Hochschule für Musik Freiburg, after one of the most rewarding career as soloist that has seen him played all over the world, Wolfram Christ, has become highly regarded as a conductor epitomising sincerity and musical integrity.

-Praised for his exhilarating and sensitive interpretations, Wolfram Christ has already worked with orchestras on five continents, including the Munich and Scottish Chamber Orchestras, the Royal Danish Orchestra Copenhagen, the Iceland Symphony Orchestra, Orchestra Mozart of Bologna, Maggio Musicale Fiorentino, Basque National Orchestra San Sebastián, Simón Bolívar Orchestra Caracas, Auckland Philharmonia, KZN Philharmonic Orchestra Durban, Kansai Philharmonic Orchestra, the German Radio Philharmonic Saarbrücken, Camerata Madrid and the South West German Chamber Orchestra Pforzheim.
+Praised for his exhilarating and sensitive interpretations, Wolfram Christ has worked with orchestras on five continents, including the orchestra of Maggio Musicale Fiorentino, with whom he works each season, the Munich and Scottish Chamber Orchestras, Royal Danish Orchestra Copenhagen, Iceland Symphony Orchestra, Orchestra Mozart of Bologna, Basque National Orchestra San Sebastián, Simón Bolívar Orchestra Caracas, Auckland Philharmonia, Johannesburg Philharmonic, KZN Philharmonic Orchestra Durban, Kansai Philharmonic Orchestra Osaka, Bochum Symphony, German Radio Philharmonic Saarbrücken, Norwegian Wind Ensemble, and Camerata Madrid.
+He recently toured the English Chamber Orchestra to an acclaimed performance at Lucerne Festival and gave his debut with the New Japan Philharmonic Orchestra in autumn 2019.

 Released in early 2014 on the hänssler CLASSIC label, Wolfram Christ’s recording of C.P.E.
 Bach’s Hamburg Symphonies with Stuttgart Chamber Orchestra has received international critical acclaim and is widely regarded as the finest performance of these works.
 The disc has been described by Classics Today as “gripping... hands down, the best version of these remarkable pieces yet recorded” and as “interpreted with great sensitivity and bite, when necessary” by Presto Classical.